 Sunitinib malate is approved to treat adults with:

 - Gastrointestinal stromal tumor (a type of stomach cancer).
-It is used in patients whose condition has become worse while taking another drug called imatinib mesylate or who are not able to take imatinib mesylate.
+It is used in patients whose condition has become worse while taking imatinib mesylate or who are not able to take it.

 - Pancreatic cancer.
 It is used in patients with progressive neuroendocrine tumors that cannot be removed by surgery, are locally advanced, or have metastasized (spread to other parts of the body).

 - Renal cell carcinoma (a type of kidney cancer).
 It is used: